 Registration open to wait list and then to the public.

 The enrollment contract that the parent signs is a legal agreement between parents/guardians and Meadow Montessori School.
 The school requires predictable tuition revenue in order to effectively provide the services contracted.
-Re-enrollment contracts for current parents are available in early January, are due with the re-enrollment fee in January (all due by February 1st), and become binding in June with the deposit.
-Contracts offered to new families also become binding in June (or the date deposit is paid).
+Re-enrollment contracts for current parents are available in early January, are due with the re-enrollment fee in January (all due by February 1st), and become binding with the deposit.
+Contracts offered to new families also become binding upon deposit payment.

 Meadow Montessori offers need-based financial aid for students in our Elementary programs.
 The goals of our Financial Aid program are:

-Currently, Meadow Montessori uses Apple Financial Services in Ontario.
+Currently, Meadow Montessori uses Apple Financial Services in Ontario to aid our decision making process.
 Apple analyzes financial data provided by the applicant family and provides a need-based financial aid report to the School.
 Final review of tuition assistance requests are made by the Board, and funds are awarded through the Head of School.
 Awards are strictly confidential.

 Applications for Financial Aid are processed in February for the following academic year; decisions are announced in mid-March.
 The online application is available at https://applefinancialservices.ca/.
 Apple Financial can be reached by phone at (613) 395-9300.